 If I ran into something like that in my garden, I might be afraid, too.

 Have you encountered angels or other spiritual beings?
 Was the interaction comforting or frightening?
-What made you believe the being came from God?
-How would you know if it was not from God?
+How did you decide the being was from God, not living in rebellion against God?